Website design and admin: Felicity

 Applying for a Registrar Post

-The main APPLICATION round for 2024 (for psych registrar posts starting in Feb 2024 or later in 2024, in the Auckland metro area) is now closed.
+The main APPLICATION round for 2025 (for psychiatry registrar posts starting in Feb 2025 or later in 2025, in the Auckland metro area) is now closed.
 To enquire at another time about posts, contact Song Chan.

 See below for Whangarei applications.